-Our Director of ITT, Claire Harnden is proud to have been elected to the Board of Trustees at the National Association of School-Based Teacher Trainers (NASBTT).
+Our Deputy CEO, Claire Harnden is proud to have been elected to the Board of Trustees at the National Association of School-Based Teacher Trainers (NASBTT).

 NASBTT has launched a suite of qualifications for 'Teacher Educators' - those people responsible for leading, training, mentoring and coaching our new teachers.